On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of polarized proton and deuteron

 where $F_Q (t)$ is the electric quadrupole form factor of the considered hadron.
 Since the first term vanishes, non-zero values of $b_1$ could indicate nonvanishing tensor-polarized anti-quark distributions.
 Eq. \eqref{eqn:b1-sum} is an analogue of the Gottfried sum rule which was derived for the unpolarized $ep$ DIS \cite{Gottfried:1967kk,Kumano:1997cy}:

 This sum rule indicates that the light anti-quark distributions $\bar u$ and $\bar d$ are not identical if Eq. \eqref{eqn:gottfried} deviates from 1/3.
 The first terms in r.h.s. of Eqs.\eqref{eqn:b1-sum} and \eqref{eqn:gottfried} (0 and 1/3, respectively) differ essentially from each other because the number of valence quarks depends on the flavor but is independent of the tensor polarization.
-The deviation of the sum rule \eqref{eqn:gottfried} from 1/3 was experimentally confirmed by the New Muon Collaboration (NMC) and subsequent measurements of the $pp$ and $pd$ Drell-Yan processes.
-Since large deviation from 1/3 cannot be explained within the perturbative QCD, the NMC result created a new field of hadron physics related to the flavor-asymmetric anti-quark distributions.
+The deviation of the sum rule \eqref{eqn:gottfried} from 1/3 was experimentally confirmed by the New Muon Collaboration (NMC) \cite{Amaudruz:1991at,Arneodo:1994sh} and later $pp$ and $pd$ Drell-Yan measurements~\cite{Baldit:1994jk,Hawker:1998ty,Towell:2001nh}.
+Since large deviation from 1/3 cannot be explained within the perturbative QCD, the NMC result created a new field of hadron physics related to the flavor-asymmetric anti-quark distributions \cite{Kumano:1997cy,Garvey:2001yq,Peng:2014hta}.
 Similarly, a new field of tensor-polarized anti-quark distributions could be created if the $b_1$ sum \eqref{eqn:b1-sum} will be non-zero.
 Such an indication was obtained in the HERMES experiment, $\int dx b_1 (x) = \, 0.35 \pm 0.10 \, (\text{stat}) \pm 0.18 \, (\text{sys})$ \cite{Airapetian:2005cb}.
-Furthermore, the conventional convolution calculations of $b_1$ based on the standard deuteron model are very different from the HERMES measurements in magnitude and $x$ dependence \cite{Cosyn:2017fbo}.
+Furthermore, the conventional convolution calculations of $b_1$ based on the standard deuteron model are very different from the HERMES measurements \cite{Airapetian:2005cb} in magnitude and $x$ dependence \cite{Cosyn:2017fbo}.

-The HERMES data were described in Ref. \cite{Kumano:2010vz} where the tensor-polarized quark and anti-quark distributions were determined using a $\chi^2$ analysis.
+The tensor-polarized quark and anti-quark distributions were fitted to the HERMES data in Ref.~\cite{Kumano:2010vz}.
 The obtained results for the quark and anti-quark densities at $Q^2=2.5$ GeV$^2$ (the averaged value of the HERMES measurements) are shown in Fig.~\ref{fig:tensor-gluon} by dashed curves.
 Since experimental information on the gluon tensor polarization is presently unavailable, $\delta_{_T} g=0$ for $Q^2=2.5$ GeV$^2$ has been assumed.
 However the tensor-polarized PDFs satisfy the same standard DGLAP evolution equations as the unpolarized ones \cite{Hoodbhoy:1988am,Kumano:2016ude}.
 Due to this evolution, a non-zero tensor-polarized gluon distribution will appear at large values of $Q^2$ even if it does not exist at small $Q^2$.
 The DGLAP predictions for $\delta_{_T} f$ ($f=q,\bar{q},g$) at $Q^2=30$ GeV$^2$ are given in Fig.~\ref{fig:tensor-gluon} by solid curves.